kristinbranson/notes/LargeNotLanguageModelNotes.md

 "The multi-component reward function R is the combination of a reaching reward, a grasping reward, and a placing reward"

 *[BabyAI](https://arxiv.org/abs/1810.08272):
+"2D gridworld in which synthetic natural-looking instructions (e.g. 'put the red ball next to the box on your left') require the agent to navigate the world (including unlocking doors) and move objects to specified location."